Geometry-Aware Gradient Algorithms for Neural Architecture Search: Introduction

-Most analyses of optimization problems associated with NAS show monotonic improvement \cite{akimoto:19}, asymptotic guarantees \cite{yao:20}, or bounds on auxiliary quantities, e.g. regret, that are not well-connected to the objective \citep{noy:19,nayman:19,carlucci:19}.
-In contrast, we prove polynomial-time stationary-point convergence on the single-level (ERM) objective for NAS with weight-sharing, which is effective in practice.
-Furthermore, due to the generality of mirror descent, our results can applied to previously un-analyzed methods such as first-order DARTS \cite{liu:19} and ENAS~\cite{pham:18}.
-Finally, we note that a variant of GAEA that modifies first-order DARTS is related to XNAS~\cite{nayman:19}, whose update also involves an exponentiated gradient step; however, GAEA is simpler and easier to implement .\footnote{Code provided for XNAS (\url{https://github.com/NivNayman/XNAS}) does not implement the search algorithm and, as with previous efforts \cite[OpenReview Forum]{li:19c}, we were unable to reproduce the reported search results after correspondence with the authors.
-The best architecture reported by XNAS achieves an average test error of $2.70\%$ under the DARTS evaluation protocol, while GAEA achieves $2.50\%$.
-We provide further discussion and experimental comparison with XNAS in the appendix.} Furthermore, the regret guarantees for XNAS do not relate to any meaningful performance measure for NAS such as speed or accuracy, whereas we guarantee convergence on the ERM objective.
+\textbf{Related Work}.
+Most optimization analyses of NAS show monotonic improvement \citep{akimoto:19}, asymptotic guarantees \citep{yao:20}, or bounds on auxiliary quantities disconnected from any objective \citep{noy:19,nayman:19,carlucci:19}.
+In contrast, we prove polynomial-time stationary-point convergence on a single-level objective for weight-sharing NAS, so far only studied empirically \citep{xie:19,li:19b}.
+Our results draw upon the mirror descent meta-algorithm \citep{nemirovski:83,beck:03} and extend recent nonconvex convergence results~\cite{zhang:18} to handle alternating descent.
+While there exist related results~\citep{dang:15} the associated guarantees do not hold for the algorithms we propose.
+Finally, we note that a variant of GAEA that modifies first-order DARTS is related to XNAS~\citep{nayman:19}, whose update also involves exponentiated gradient; however, GAEA is simpler and easier to implement.\footnote{XNAS code does not implement search and, as with previous efforts \cite[OpenReview]{li:19b}, we cannot reproduce results after correspondence with the authors.
+XNAS's best architecture achieves an average test error of $2.70\%$ under the DARTS evaluation, while GAEA achieves $2.50\%$.
+For details see Appendix~\ref{ssec:xnas}.} Furthermore, the regret guarantees for XNAS do not relate to any meaningful performance measure for NAS such as speed or accuracy, whereas we guarantee convergence on the ERM objective.

-Our results draw upon the extensive literature on first-order optimization~\citep{beck:17} in particular on the mirror descent meta-algorithm \cite{nemirovski:83,beck:03}.
-Such methods have been successfully used in a wide array of applications in machine learning \cite{abernethy:08b,mahadevan:12,daskalakis:18}, computer vision \cite{kunapuli:12,luong:12,ajanthan:19}, and theoretical computer science \cite{arora:12,rakhlin:13b,bubeck:18}.
-We extend recent nonconvex convergence guarantees for stochastic mirror descent~\cite{zhang:18} to handle alternating descent schemes; while there exist related results in this setting~\cite{dang:15} the associated guarantees do not hold for the algorithms we propose.